-The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, short-term loans and accounts payable that are denominated in foreign currency.
-A depreciation (appreciation) 1 % of NTD against the USD for the years ended December 31, 2023 and 2022 would have increased (decreased) the net profit before tax by \$11,649 and \$2,199, respectively.
+The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, short-term borrowings and accounts payable that are denominated in foreign currency.
+A depreciation (appreciation) 1 % of NTD against the USD for the years ended December 31, 2024 and 2023 would have increased (decreased) the net profit before tax by \$18,525 and \$11,649, respectively.
 The analysis assumes that all other variables remain constant.

 Since the Group has many kinds of functional currencies, the information on foreign exchange gains or losses on monetary items is disclosed by total amount.
-For the years ended December 31, 2023 and 2022, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$(32,107) and \$87,261, respectively.
+For the years ended December 31, 2024 and 2023, foreign exchange gains (losses) (including realized and unrealized portions) amounted to \$94,346 and \$(32,107), respectively.